94fcna95/3SLS-surveydata/README.md

 ### 1. **Installation**

-Download the package and extract the files.
+To download the package, click on 'Code' -> 'Download Zip' and extract the files.
 Add to working directory.

 ### 2. **Loading Dependencies**